 Frits K. Pil, Ph.D

-Associate Professor and Research Scientist
+Professor and

 Welcome!

-I am an Associate Professor at the Katz Graduate School of Business and a Research Scientist at the Learning Research Development Center at the University of Pittsburgh.
+I am Professor of Business Administration at the Katz Graduate School of Business and a Research Scientist at the Learning Research Development Center at the University of Pittsburgh.
 I have published extensively on high-performance/ high-involvement work systems, and on the dynamics of organizational innovation, organizational learning, and organizational change.
 I have worked with all major car manufacturers around the world, as well as various public sector organizations to examine where knowledge originates, where it resides, and how it is transferred and leveraged within and across organizational boundaries.

 Key Funding: The Sloan Foundation; The International Motor Vehicle Program; The National Science Foundation.

-Recent visiting positions: Cambridge University, Judge Business School; Oxford University, Said Business School.
+Visiting Professorships: Cambridge University, Judge Business School; Oxford University, Said Business School.

-Recent Honors:
+Honors:

 Best Book Award, Alfred P. Sloan Foundation, New York, USA.